Pre-Work and eLearning

 How will participants know about the eLearning Pre-Work?

-Participants will receive an email with step-by-step instructions for how to access the Pre-Work.
-The Pre-Work will be available in May.
-AVID Center will also send out a second reminder email to participants prior to the start of the professional learning.
+Participants will receive an email with step-by-step instructions for how to access the Pre-Work module.
+AVID Center will also send a second reminder email to participants before the professional learning starts.

 How much time is needed to complete the Pre-Work?

-How many hours of training will DigitalXP include?
+How many hours of face-to-face training will Summer Institute include?

 System Requirements